mksantanu/ConfigData/README.md

 # ConfigData
-##Description
+## Description

-##Config Data repository holds all configurable items of first microservice
+## Config Data repository holds all configurable items of first microservice

-#How to contribute
+# How to contribute

+## Steps to follow

+# Project Creator Details